 Shoppers cannot buy products if they're not available for purchase.
-Retailers should monitor if products are in stock so shoppers don't go for an alternative, get disappointed, and return their products.
+Retailers should monitor if products are in stock so that shoppers don't go for an alternative, get disappointed, and return their products.

-Those who already bought your products and the delivery time is not as expected, feel disappointed, and might order somewhere else and return your product.
+Those who already bought your products and the delivery time is not as expected feel disappointed, and might order somewhere else and return your product.

 Start monitoring the metrics needed to reduce your brands' product returns significantly!